Taiwan driver granted bail after 18 killed in train crash

-YILAN, Taiwan (Reuters) - The driver of a train that derailed in Taiwan killing 18 people and injuring 187, was granted bail on Tuesday after being detained in connection with the island’s worst rail disaster in decades.
+YILAN, Taiwan, Oct 23 (Reuters) - The driver of a train that derailed in Taiwan killing 18 people and injuring 187, was granted bail on Tuesday after being detained in connection with the island’s worst rail disaster in decades.

 The driver, You Zhen-zhong, 48, was granted bail of T$500,000 ($16,167) after he was detained for investigation, the Taiwan Railways Administration said.